primeapps-io/runtime/README.md

 ## PrimeApps Runtime
-You can easily install the PrimeApps Runtime to your local using this repository.
+You can easily install the PrimeApps Runtime to your local machine using this repository.

 ### Prerequisites
 * [ASP.NET Core Runtime 2.2](https://dotnet.microsoft.com/download/dotnet-core/2.2)